What the new Bing report reveals about AI search visibility (and why it matches the social shift)

 - Visibility trends over time: a timeline view of citation patterns

 Of these, grounding queries is the most useful field for content strategy.
-It's not the prompt the user typed.
-It's the rephrased query the AI generated internally to find a source.
-That's a direct signal about how the system reads and understands your content's topic.
+It's the rephrased query the AI generates internally to find a source, a direct signal of how the system reads your content's topic.

 AI search hasn't changed direction.
 Large language models have been reading content semantically since they were first deployed in search.
 They process page content, structure, and entity signals to determine relevance.
 The behaviour has been consistent.

 What changed is visibility into the behaviour.
-Publishers can now answer questions they couldn't answer before:
+Publishers can now answer three questions:

-- Is our content actually being cited in AI answers, and how often?
+- Is our content being cited in AI answers, and how often?

 - Which pages are AI tools pulling from?